Taiji & Qigong Long Retreat Thailand

-Tourists usually stay near Kaosan road.
+Tourists usually stay near Khaosan road.
 It’s a busy party street with all sorts of things happening.
 You can find plenty of guest houses around there.
 It’s noisy, so better find a place that is not too close to the main road, one option is Shanti Lodge.
 Close enough to lively streets, nice ambience, I have friends that stay there.

 I staid in a hotel near the famous weekend market Chatu Chat, called “Nice Palace hotel”.
 It’s a cheaper option, simple place.
 It’s connected via public transport (for 30 bhat) to Moun Airport (if you are getting a flight to Ranong you’d get it from there) and is also close enough to the train station (Bang Sue Railway Station).
-It’s 600 bhat per night, and you can check in at 8am, so you don’t have to wait around with your bags if the flight comes in early in the day.
+It’s 600 bhat per night, and you can check-in at 8am, which is unusual, so you don’t have to wait around with your bags if the flight comes in early in the day.
 It’s clean, you have your private bathroom and a small simple terrace.
-Much much nicer: ask to be put in a room at the top floors. (the ones that have a mini balcony)
+Much nicer option: ask to be put in a room at the top floors. (the ones that have a mini balcony)

 Changing money in Bangkok:

-Bring clean cash, no pen marks.
-Changing money seems to be the best value.
+Bring clean cash, no pen marks, no rips.
+Changing money seems to be the best value, over ATM.
 Best money changer in Thailand: “Super rich” check on Google maps to find the one near you.
-(In the hotel I staid at there was a super rich 25 min walk)

 ATMs take a high commission fee in Thailand, one of the highest in the world. (still, it’s alright)